Tom Fitzgerald: D23 Interview

 I know, we were going to have it so when the kid takes the picture on the safety video, we were going to have him go “It’s a brat!” but we didn’t do it. [laughs] So we just let him be‘Ackbar’.
 But again, he’s such an iconic Star Wars character and we were trying to mix as many characters from the saga as we could.

 Star Tours has been nicknamed Star Wars 3.5 because of where it lies in relationship to the films but it almost seems that it’s closer to Episode IV…

-We did find on there’s a Flux Capacitor on board the ship.
-Thus making time travel possible right?’s screen in the queue that
+We did find on C-3PO’s screen in the queue that there’s a Flux Capacitor on board the ship.
+Thus making time travel possible right?

 [laughs] Yeah.
 That’s an Imagineer having fun.
 You know, when you get that close to stuff people tend to sneak little things in.